ChenglimEar/spark-cluster/README.md

 # Local Spark Cluster

 This is a local spark cluster implemented using Docker containers.
-To take it for a test ride, simply follow the steps below.
+To take it for a test drive, simply follow the steps below.

 ## STEP 1